jztech101/Limnoria-Plugins/README.md

 # Loggy
-Limnoria Plugin for logging PMs and Notices
+Limnoria Plugin for logging PMs and Notices with extras